leonz8080/nextjs-admin/README.md

 ## 📦 Features

--📂 The front-end interface uses tabbed mode to open and switch.
-Switching between tabs retains the input state of the previous tab.
+📂 The front-end interface uses tabbed mode to open and switch.
+Switching between tabs retains the input state of the previous tab.<br/>
--🧱 The system provides server-side example code.
+🧱 The system provides server-side example code.<br/>
--🏢 For demonstration purposes, SQLite is used as the database.
-It can be easily switched to other databases such as MySQL.
+🏢 For demonstration purposes, SQLite is used as the database.
+It can be easily switched to other databases such as MySQL.<br/>
--🎟️ The system has built-in access control functionality.
+🎟️ The system has built-in access control functionality.
 On the front end, access can be controlled down to the page and specific areas within the page.
-On the server side, access can be controlled up to the request and its contents.
+On the server side, access can be controlled up to the request and its contents.<br/>
--🌍 It supports multiple languages, and the languages ​​can be switched in real time.
+🌍 It supports multiple languages, and the languages ​​can be switched in real time.<br/>
--⚙️ It aims to improve the reusability of components, using components with a consistent style within the same system, allowing developers to modify them according to their own needs.
+⚙️ It aims to improve the reusability of components, using components with a consistent style within the same system, allowing developers to modify them according to their own needs.

 ## 📒 Directory Structure & Main document description